stephanieerin/kinetic-sdk-rb/samples/set-task-info-values/README.md

     * handlers to update
-      * for each type of handler you would like to update, create a yaml object named with the same prefix of the handlers you would like to update. each type should also list the cooresponding info properties and the Values you would like to update.
+      * for each type of handler you would like to update, create a yaml object named with the same prefix of the handlers you would like to update. each type should also list the corresponding info properties and the Values you would like to update.

 ## Update Instructions